pisekpiskovec/Titel_WinForm/README.md

 Inspired by KDE's Kid3 Audio tagger, Titel is a one-file-only utility to make your music library fancier.

-Titel is written in .NET Framework since it supports User Interface, which means it's Windows-only program. 😕

-⚠This project was created for learning and my personal purpose.
-I just wanted to share it with you.⚠
+⚠This project was created for learning purpose.⚠

 ## To-Do